 A creditor with an established a levy on your account might get the funds before you can act.
 You’ll still have recourse.
 Every state has a procedure in place you can use to object to a bank account levy.
 Typically, you’ll file an objection asserting undue hardship or that a state exemption law protects the funds from the levy.
 A state court judge will decide the matter at a hearing.

 Your local sheriff or marshall will likely have the necessary paperwork, and many courts have self-help centers that can assist you.
 But act quickly.
 You’ll probably have to file within ten days or less, depending on your state law.

-Because the CARES Act is a new law and courts have yet to weigh in, its strongly recommended that you consult with an experienced bankruptcy lawyer familiar with local area practices and your particular case.
+The laws in this area are changing rapidly, so it's strongly recommended that you consult with an experienced bankruptcy lawyer familiar with local area practices and your particular case.